 After the grave is full for coffined burial ashes caskets or urns may still be buried within the grave.

 When you buy a grave you purchase the exclusive Rights of Burial in that grave for a set period of time.
-At the end of the period you should be given the option of renewing the Rights for a further period.
+At the end of the period you may be given the option of renewing the Rights for a further period.
 It is vitally important that you keep the cemetery office fully informed should you change address otherwise you may not receive a notice of renewal at the appropriate time.

-Also at the end of the period of rights to erect and maintain a memorial the cemetery staff will attempt to contact you to give you the option to renew the lease.
+Also at the end of the period of rights to erect and maintain a memorial the cemetery staff may attempt to contact you to give you the option to renew the lease.
 Should you not wish to renew the lease or you cannot be contacted the cemetery staff can lawfully remove any memorial after giving a set period of notice for you to remove the memorial yourself.
 If you decide to renew the lease this may be on condition that the memorial receives a full inspection and stability test and any defects found are repaired.

 Whilst the burial authority is responsible for maintaining the cemetery in a safe condition you have a responsibility to maintain your memorial in a safe condition throughout the period of the Right to Erect and Maintain a Memorial.
 If you fail to do this the cemetery staff may take action to make the memorial safe.
-Cemetery staff carry out routine inspections of memorials in the cemetery and when one is identified as being unstable and likely to fall and injure someone it might be cordoned off, laid flat or have a temporary support installed.
+Westerleigh Group carry out routine inspections of memorials in their cemeteries and when one is identified as being unstable and likely to fall and injure someone it might be cordoned off, laid flat or have a temporary support installed.
 You will receive a letter in these circumstances and it will be your responsibility to arrange suitable repair.
 Should your memorial still be under guarantee the memorial mason will be responsible to carry out repair at no extra cost to yourself.

 Should you ignore the notice sent to you your memorial may well be laid flat and when the lease expires you will not be allowed to renew it until repairs are made.
 Should no repairs be carried out and after further notification the memorial may be lawfully removed from the cemetery.
 Your memorial mason also has a responsibility to provide a memorial of merchantable quality and to erect it in a safe manner.
 You should insist that the memorial is erected in accordance with British Standard 8415 and the National Association of Memorial Masons (NAMM) Recommended Code of Practice and seek a guarantee of conformity from your memorial mason.